-Mina holds an MBA from the Harvard Business School and a First Class degree in International Relations from the London School of Economics
+Mina holds an MBA from the Harvard Business School and a First Class degree in International Relations from the London School of Economics.

 Evgenia has spent multiple years in venture and private equity.
 Prior to joining Dawn, she was a VC at Atomico, where she spearheaded the firm's entry into France and worked with a number of pan-European and global businesses, including the likes of Ontruck and Memphis Meats.
-Before joining the world of VC, Evgenia was an investor at TPG Capital, San Francisco headquartered private equity fund with over $70Bn AUM, where she executed numerous deals in telecommunications, retail, transportation and mining.
+Before joining the world of VC, Evgenia was an investor at TPG Capital, a San Francisco headquartered private equity fund with over $70Bn AUM, where she executed numerous deals in telecommunications, retail, transportation and mining.
 She started her career at J.P.
 Morgan in London and Dubai offices, where she advised businesses on potential M&A transactions as well as equity and debt financings.

 Evgenia holds a Masters degree in Finance from SciencesPo Paris and studied at the Wharton School (University of Pennsylvania).
 This is where she really caught the startup bug: while at SciencesPo, she worked at JCSP, the university’s leading consulting organisation supporting entrepreneurs in their operational projects and go-to-market.

 Evgenia is fluent in French and Russian, has lived in 5 countries and travelled to 55 (and counting).